-I decided that I needed to investigate the subject to find out what if anything could be done about it.
-This took me on a four year journey through conventional agriculture, soil biology, desertification, and animal grazing practices.
+My quest to find out what if anything could be done about the looming collapse of agriculture led me on a journey through conventional agriculture, soil biology, desertification, animal grazing practices, climate change, and human health.
 I learned that in the last 30 years there has been an amazing revolution in our understanding of soil biology and nature's complexity.
-As part of this journey, I completed 4 courses given by one of the pioneers of this soil biology revolution, Dr. Elaine Ingham.
+As part of this journey, I completed four courses given by one of the pioneers of this soil biology revolution, Dr. Elaine Ingham.

-These advance offers tremendous potential to deal with both food security and global warming in a way that allows nature to do most of the work.
-As an educator, I have become very passionate about helping to get the message out through talks to my university and public groups interested food security.
+The field of regenerative agriculture emerged from these developments as a way to cooperate with nature to rebuild soil biology and sequester atmospheric carbon at the same time as we grow more nutritional food organically.
+Regenerative agriculture offers tremendous potential to deal with food security, global warming, and many chronic disease epidemics in a way that allows nature to do a lot of the work.
+As an educator, I have been helping to get this message out through university, school, and public interest group presentations.
 I have also produced a number of educational YouTube videos on the subject.

-Here is the link to “The Magic of Soil” video (39 min.)
-This video includes a number of short videos created by other groups which I received permission to incorporate.
+Here is the link to "The Magic of Soil" video (39 min).